||Yang Liu, Ph.D.

 To address these highly unmet clinical need, our group aims for both technology development and mechanistic understanding of cancer biology.
 First, given that nuclear architecture plays an important role in regulating the function of genome and epigenome in cancer progression, does the genome-level high-order nuclear architecture at nanoscale provide earlier and more accurate prediction of cancer progression?
 Second, if it does, can we develop clinically applicable instrument to interrogate nanoscale nuclear architecture with a high throughput to better inform the clinical decision-making?

 We are working with a large multidisciplinary team that encompasses expertise in bioengineering, physics, electrical engineering, chemistry, cancer biology, pathology, oncology, gastroenterology and surgery at University of Pittsburgh and University of Pittsburgh Medical Center (UPMC).
-The main goal of our research is to translate bench-top imaging technologies into clinical practice and improve patient care.
+Our technical expertise includes optical instrument development, high-speed image reconstruction algorithm development, image processing methods, single-molecule localization microscopy, quantitative phase imaging, optical coherence microscopy and light-sheet microscopy.
+Our main goal is to translate bench-top imaging technologies into clinical practice and improve patient care.